RENOIR - A Dataset for Real Low-Light Image Noise Reduction: Introduction and Motivation

 \subsection{Related Works}

-Most digital cameras provide color images and it has been shown that the distribution of low-light camera noise is not Gaussian, but follows a more complex distribution with intensity dependent variance \cite{Foi-Poisson,Luisier2010d}.
-Although a variety of color image databases exist, such as \cite{ColorImageDatabase}, the only image denoising database for benchmarking is \cite{ImageDenoisingBenchmark} (discussed in \cite{StochasticImageDenoising}), which evaluates various denoising methods on color images corrupted by artificial Gaussian noise.
-The problem with artificial Gaussian noise is that a denoising method could be parameterized in such a way to give the best possible performance on such a simple noise model and still under-perform on images with real and more complex noise structure.
+The Tampere Image Database (TID 2013) \cite{ponomarenko2015image} is a dataset intended for evaluating image quality assessment metrics such as the SSIM \cite{ssim}.
+It contains 25 reference images and 3000 images obtained by corrupting the reference images by 24 types of noise and distortions such additive or multiplicative Gaussian noise, high frequency noise, image encoding artifacts, image denoising artifacts, etc. However, these corrupted images are all obtained by artificially transforming the reference images in different ways.
+In contrast, our dataset provides images where the noise is obtained naturally by short time exposure to low-light scenes and clean images obtained by long time exposure to the same scene.
+Besides evaluating quality assessment metrics, our dataset could be used for other applications such as studying noise formation and noise statistics in digital camera images, and for training or evaluating image denoising algorithms.

+The only database for benchmarking image denoising that we are aware of is \cite{ImageDenoisingBenchmark} (discussed in \cite{StochasticImageDenoising}).
+It evaluates various denoising methods on color images corrupted by artificial Gaussian noise.
+The problem with artificial Gaussian noise is that it is a very simple noise model that is not present in real world images where many times the noise level changes with the image intensity.
+In this respect it has been shown that the distribution of low-light camera noise is not Gaussian, but follows a more complex Poisson-Gaussian mixture distribution with intensity dependent variance \cite{Foi-Poisson,Luisier2010d}.
+Our dataset contains images corrupted by real low-light noise, which besides offering a more realistic setting for image denoising, it allows to see how well the Poisson-Gaussian model fits real noisy images obtained in low-light conditions.
+We will show such a study in Section \ref{sec:poisson}.

-Work by both \cite{Foi-Poisson} and \cite{NoiseEstimation} use a few real low-light noise and clean image pairs to describe the noise and intensity relationship.
-However, we are not aware of any public database or collection of images that have been corrupted by real low-light noise like the ones presented in our paper.
+A small number of real low-light noise images with corresponding clean image pairs have been used in \cite{NoiseEstimation} to study the noise and intensity relationship.
+However, we are not aware of any public database or collection of images that have been corrupted by real low-light noise like the ones presented in our paper, and which took all the necessary steps for carefully acquiring the images, intensity aligning them and diagnosing the quality of the obtained pairs.

+A dataset with real low-light noisy images and their clean counterparts such as the one introduced in this paper would bring many benefits to just using images artificially corrupted by noise from a Poisson-Gaussian mixture model: \begin{itemize} \item It would contribute to the further study of the noise structure in digital cameras, such as how much it differs from the Poisson-Gaussian mixture model, spatial correlation structure, how noise parameters relate to camera acquisition parameters, etc. \item It would present a more realistic range of levels of noise, similar to what happens ``in the wild''.
+In contrast, the Poisson-Gaussian noise model is usually studied with fixed (and known) noise parameters, such as in \cite{makitalo2014noise}. \item It would allow for an end-to-end evaluation of denoising algorithms.
+Evaluating using artificial noise models, even if they are accurate, might not entirely reflect the reality of noise in digital cameras. \end{itemize}